I know—there is so much popping up as “the next big thing” in today’s tech world, it’s hard to know what’s going to stick around for the long run.

 Though the concept of “gravity” isn’t specific to 3D printing , it’s worth mentioning thanks to its potential impact on any 3D printing project.

 Given the descriptions of “overhangs” and “supports,” gravity should not be ignored when 3D printing.
 (There can’t be big spaces where filament might be floating!)
 Make sure to think about what direction the model should be placed before creating supports.

 Now, if only we could 3D print our destiny!

 Until then, the intersection of 3D printing and your child’s future comes in the form of learning the ins and outs of 3D printing technology, and then generating wonderful ideas on how to put that knowledge to use.

 While the power 3D printing puts in our hands is obvious, such incredible innovations are only made possible by creative, forward-thinking minds.

-If you have a child who might enjoy diving in, check out one of the many 3D printing and 3D modeling courses at iD Tech:
+If you have a child who might enjoy diving in, check out our more detailed post on 3D printing for kids, or one of the many 3D printing and 3D modeling courses at iD Tech: